-- In the details pane, click the Membership tab and the Workgroups subtab. - Do one of the following:

-- To include the user in a workgroup, select one or more workgroups in the Available list and click the right arrow button to move the workgroups to the Selected list. - To remove the user from a workgroup, select one or more workgroups in the Selected list and click the left arrow button to move the workgroups to the Available list. - To activate the user's membership in the selected workgroups select the Logged in option in the Agent state field. - 6.
+- 3. In the details pane, click the Membership tab and the Workgroups subtab. - 4.
+Do one of the following: - To include the user in a workgroup, select one or more workgroups in the Available list and click the right arrow button to move the workgroups to the Selected list. - To remove the user from a workgroup, select one or more workgroups in the Selected list and click the left arrow button to move the workgroups to the Available list. - 5.
+To activate the user's membership in the selected workgroups select the Logged in option in the Agent state field. - 6.
 Click Save.

-For more information about the Workgroups feature, see Configuring Workgroups.
+For more information about the Workgroups feature, see Configuring Workgroups on page 350.